 Understanding the fundamentals of computer systems and how they are applied to support nursing and health care administration.
 Emphasizes the use of computer applications software for Internet research as well as data analysis and reporting.
 Learn the basics of ATI website navigation.
 Basic knowledge of computers and Windows environment is required for this course.
-Pre-requisite: None
+Prerequisites: None

-ENG200 English Composition\
+ENG200 English Composition

 Development of composition skills through purposeful reading, logical thinking, and the application of principles of rhetoric.
 Includes practice in the selection, restriction, organization and development of topics.
 It also reinforces the student's facility with sentence structure, dictions and mechanics.
-Pre-requisite: None
+Prerequisites: None from diverse ethnic, racial, and social groups are studied in their historical, social, political, and economic context for what they both reflect and reveal about the evolving American experience - including fiction, nonfiction and writings from the American Revolution.
+This course is writing intensive.
+Prerequisites: None